zmalone/chef-web-docs/chef_master/source/policyfile.rst

 .. note:: Consider the following before using Policyfiles:

-   * Policyfile is not supported as part of a Chef Automate workflow
+   * Policyfile is not natively supported as part of a Chef Automate workflow
    * Policyfile is intended to be used with Chef server 12.3 or above, and Chef client 12.8 or above

 .. end_tag

 Why Policyfile?
 =====================================================
-For some users of Chef, Policyfile will make it easier to test and promote code safely with a simpler interface.
+For many users of Chef, Policyfile will make it easier to test and promote code safely with a simpler interface.
 Policyfile improves the user experience and resolves real-world problems that some workflows built around Chef must deal with.
 The following sections discuss in more detail some of the good reasons to use Policyfile, including:

 * Focus the workflow on the entire system
 * Safer development workflows